Can You Pay Off a Lump Sum When Remortgaging?

 Author: Pete Mugleston

-Absolutely.
-Any way you have to pay off or reduce your mortgage can have significant financial benefits over the term of the loan.
+Yes, you can pay off or reduce your mortgage with a lump sum, and doing so can bring significant financial benefits over the life of your loan.

 Paying off a lump sum when you remortgage